cbcrg/tcoffee/docs/tcoffee_installation.rst

 ..
-Warning:: using the slash (/) or the antislash (\) does not matter on new systems but I would recommend against incorporating white spaces.
+Attention:: using the slash (/) or the antislash (\) does not matter on new systems but I would recommend against incorporating white spaces.

 ******************************